-- Install and configure Oracle Enterprise Repository. - Create the clustered environment that hosts Oracle Enterprise Repository. - Install and deploy the Oracle Enterprise Repository application on one member of the clustered application servers. - 4.
-Validate the deployment of the application on one member of the cluster. - 5.
-Move the application properties to the database. - Shut down the cluster. - Install and deploy the application on all of the other cluster members. - Configure a cluster.properties file on each cluster member. - Start the cluster and all members. - 10.
-Validate the cluster.
+- Install and configure Oracle Enterprise Repository. - Create the clustered environment that hosts Oracle Enterprise Repository. - Install and deploy the Oracle Enterprise Repository application on one member of the clustered application servers.
+Validate the deployment of the application on one member of the cluster. - 4.
+Move the application properties to the database. - 5.
+Shut down the cluster. - Install and deploy the application on all of the other cluster members. - 7.
+Configure a cluster.properties file on each cluster member. - Start the cluster and all members. - Validate the cluster.

-5.2 Oracle Enterprise Repository Database
+5.2 Step 1: Install and Configure Oracle Enterprise Repository

-For information regarding the installation of Oracle Enterprise Repository, refer Chapter 2, "Installing Oracle Enterprise Repository".
+For information regarding the installation of Oracle Enterprise Repository, see Chapter 2, "Installing Oracle Enterprise Repository".